Khushbupatel333/Online_Retail_Customer_Segmetation/README.md

   # Conclusion:-
   - The main objective of the project is to devlope customer segments for the online store.

-  - By applying diffrent clusters algorithms I get optimal number fro cluster 2.
+  - By applying different clusters algorithms I get optimal number for cluster 2.

   - Using the Recency,Frequency and Monetary analysis the customer are segmented into various clusters and I got silhouette score 0.49 for two clusters.